Atmos Constellation

 Condition:

-The movement runs absolutely accurately and reliably.
-The case is in absolutely authentic original condition with light craquelure to the gilding commensurate with age and only visible on close inspection.
+The movement has been freshly overhauled and runs very accurately and reliably.
+The case is in absolutely authentic original condition with age-appropriate craquelure of the gilding.

-I give a one year warranty on the movement when professionally set up and handled.
+I give a one-year guarantee on the movement if it is set up and handled correctly.

-Since there were always problems with the clocks, the movements were manufactured by the company Le Coultre et Cie in Switzerland from 1933 onwards, and in 1935 the production rights for the Atmos clock were transferred to Ets.
+As there were repeated problems with the watches, the movements were manufactured by Le Coultre et Cie in Switzerland from 1933 and in 1935 the production rights for the Atmos watch were transferred to Ets.
 Ed.
-Jaeger.
+Jaeger in 1935.

-The technical principle of the movements then built by Jaeger LeCoultre from 1936 onwards is simply captivating: a mixture of a liquid and the gas ethyl chloride is contained in a hermetically sealed capsule.
-As the temperature rises, the mixture expands, and as the temperature falls, it contracts, causing a bellows in the pressure box located on the back of the watch to move like an accordion.
-This movement continuously winds the movement.
-In the range between 15 and 30°C, a change in temperature of just one degree Celsius is enough to supply the energy for about two days of operation.
+The technical principle of the movements built by Jaeger LeCoultre from 1936 onwards is simply captivating: a mixture of a liquid and ethyl chloride gas is contained in a hermetically sealed capsule.
+As the temperature rises, the mixture expands, and as the temperature falls, it contracts, causing a bellows in the pressure box on the back of the watch to move like an accordion.
+This movement continuously winds up the movement.
+In the range between 15 and 30°C, a change in temperature of just one degree Celsius is enough to provide the energy for approximately two days of running time.

 Article found under: Clocks